Best All-Around Stocks by Balanced UQS Score

 What is the best way to screen stocks?

 The most effective screening combines multiple financial metrics across different categories rather than filtering on just one or two ratios.
 A stock with a low P/E but terrible margins may be a value trap.
 A stock with great growth but crushing debt may not survive a downturn.
-The UQS system scores 29 metrics across quality, moat, growth, risk, and valuation — then weights them into a single score that identifies stocks strong across all dimensions.
+The UQS system scores 29 metrics across six pillars — quality, moat, growth, risk, valuation, and momentum (Pro) — then weights them into a single score that identifies stocks strong across all dimensions.
 Start with the overall UQS score for breadth, then drill into individual pillar scores for depth.

 How do you evaluate stock quality?